mskutta/mskutta.github.io/_posts/2020-11-08-sitecore-how-to-static-file-cache-busting-in-aspnet.md

 ## Overview

 This is an article in a series of Sitecore how-to articles.
 These articles are meant to be quick guides to accomplish various tasks within Sitecore.
-The how-to articles have proven to be very helpful internally at *One North Interactive* https://www.onenorth.com.
+The how-to articles have proven to be very helpful internally at *One North* https://www.onenorth.com.
 These articles assume working Sitecore knowledge.
 I just wanted to share the articles with the community.
 Hopefully you find them helpful.

 ## How-To